isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 ---
 title: Renew Licence
-permalink: /how-to/renew-licence
+permalink: /how-to/renew-licence/
 description: ""
 ---
-Licensee is required to submit a licence renewal application at least two months prior to the expiry date of the current licence.
+Licensee is required to submit a licence renewal application <b>at least two months prior to the expiry date of the current licence.</b>

 #### At A Glance
 <table class="table-v">